-The commonly-accepted method of setting speed limits is to unobtrusively measure the 85th percentile speed of free flowing traffic.
-This is the speed such that 15% of drivers are faster and 85% are slower.
+The commonly accepted method of setting speed limits is to unobtrusively measure the 85th percentile speed of free flowing traffic.
+This is a speed that separates the 15% fastest drivers from the other 85%.

 The theory behind this is twofold: